jadelily18/docker-servers/README.md

 curl https://raw.githubusercontent.com/jadelily18/docker-servers/main/install_template.py | python3 -
 ```

-Now you can move to your newly-created directory & run your server with Docker compose using Docker Compose:
+Now you can move to your newly-created directory and run your server with Docker compose using Docker Compose:

 ```bash
 cd [server-directory]